OrangeDeuce/calculatorApp/README.md

 ## Basic Calculator with Dark Mode
-Adapted partially from @betomoedano but also modified with additional features:
+Adapted partially from @betomoedano but also updated my own tweaks with some new modifications + various additional features:
-- [ ] Item1
+- [x] Display all user button presses (Both numbers and operations) in secondary display
-- [x] Item2
+- [x] Modif

 ## Run / Deploy Steps
 Open Terminal